confluentinc/cp-ansible/TESTING.md

 ## Prerequisites

-Make sure Docker is running and install these python libraries:
+Make sure Docker is running and increase the CPU/Memory available to Docker in your Preferences.
+Next install these python libraries:
 ```
 pip install molecule docker
 ```